Review of A Wizard of Earthsea

-Rules governing magic are interesting in Earthsea too.
-Much is imparted by Ged’s various teachers.
+Rules governing magic are interesting in Earthsea, too.
+Much is imparted by Ged’s various teachers, but some he must learn through examining his own actions.
 Understanding the importance of true names, the balance of powers, and various mythic wizards like Erreth-Akbe makes Earthsea seem like a rich world with its own history.
 Similarly, these rules feed into the themes of the novel, so their purpose is twofold.

 Ursula Le Guin’s reputation as a master of fantasy writing is well deserved, and her talent is showcased in this novel which can be ranked among the works of C. S. Lewis and J. K. Rowling.